 Sec.
-4707.2.1 Fuel modification of combustible vegetation from sides of roadways.
+4907.2.1 Fuel modification of combustible vegetation from sides of roadways.

-- (a) The FAHJ may require a property owner adjacent to a public or private road to modify combustible vegetation in the area within 20 feet from each side of the road to establish a fuel modification zone.
-The FAHJ has the right to enter private property to insure the fuel modification zone requirements are met. - (b) A property owner adjacent to a public or private road or driveway constructed after the effective date of this chapter shall modify combustible vegetation in the area within 30 feet from each side of the road or driveway to establish a fuel modification zone.
+The FAHJ may require a property owner to modify combustible vegetation in the area within 20 feet from each side of the driveway or a public or private road adjacent to the property to establish a fuel modification zone.
+The FAHJ has the right to enter private property to insure the fuel modification zone requirements are met.